-Horses are herd animals, which means that they don’t do well alone.
-Solo horses can suffer from eating issues, depression and will often have greater health problems.
+Horses are herd animals, meaning they don’t do well alone.
+Solo horses can suffer from eating issues, depression and will often have more significant health problems.
 But, sometimes, it isn’t possible to have multiple horses.
 Fortunately, other animals can provide companionship for horses.

 Why Horses Need a Pasture Mate

 Horses need a pasture mate because they are herd animals.
 Herd animals are also considered ‘prey’ animals, and in nature, prey animals are subject to predation by predators.
 Horses happen to be among the most sensitive and responsive of prey animals and are keenly aware of this fact.

 This accounts for many of the stall vices and pasture vices found in the equine species.
 Horses kept alone can become highly insecure, and that insecurity can manifest itself in many ways, all of which are unhealthy for the horse.

 Here are just some of the damaging vices resulting from an isolated horse.
 Isolation can occur in a stall or paddock for too long.

 - Weaving – A horse moving side to side for long periods, potentially causing physical damage.

 - Cribbing –A horse grasps an object with its top front teeth (incisors) and sucks in large amounts of air.
 This can result in weight loss, tooth damage, and gastric ulcers.